Second Customer: Well, my factory caught fire and burned to the ground. You?

 - Deliberately causing a loss, such as burning down an old building to claim the money needed to build a new one

 - Exaggerating the scale of a loss, such as claiming the worthless old paintings lost in a fire were actually valuable artworks.
-In particular, claiming exaggerated injuries from an accident (which is known as Flopsy when it has also been deliberately caused) either to claim on the insurance or to sue the person allegedly responsible
+In particular, claiming exaggerated injuries from an accident (which is known as a Staged Pedestrian Accident when it has also been deliberately caused) either to claim on the insurance or to sue the person allegedly responsible

 - Waiting until you incur a loss before buying insurance, then claiming that the loss took place during the policy period

-- Lying about details which would prevent you from filing a claim, eg. who was driving the car or where the loss took place.
+- Lying about details that would prevent you from filing a claim, eg. who was driving the car or where the loss took place.

 - Outright murdering a relative with life insurance.
 Bonus point if they try to Make It Look Like an Accident.

 - Killing yourself but making it look like an accident or murder to secure the money for your family (can be done by either the dead person themselves or as a coverup by the beneficiary).
 Or faking your death for the same purpose.

 - Combinations of these, e.g. someone files a claim for workers' compensation, and (1) aren't injured (a complete scam) (2) are not injured enough to be unable to work, e.g. if you get a paper cut it means you get a bandage and maybe a tetanus shot, it does not mean you can't use your hand; (overclaiming) (3) if you were injured but you stay off work long after actually healing (malingering).